• Skip to primary navigation

 Summer temperatures average 28°C at sea level, and are equally hot in the mountains.

-The best time to swim in the ocean is from July to September, with an average temperature of 27°C.
+The best time to swim in the sea is from July to September, with an average temperature of 27°C.

 But it’s just as pleasant to swim in June and October, with water temperatures between 23 and 24°C.